Grilled Chicken Shawarma

 • Refrigerate, and let marinate for 1-2 hours.

-• Once chicken has marinated for the appropriate amount of time, preheat the grill to 425°F.
+• Once chicken has marinated, preheat the grill to 425°F.

-• Cook until the internal temperature of the chicken reads 165°F. (This will take 20-25 minutes, tops, depending on your grill and how its heat circulates.)
+• Cook until the internal temperature of the chicken reads 165°F, flipping once.
+(This will take 20-25 minutes total, though the time will depend on your grill and how its heat circulates.)
 You will want there to be a good char on the outside of the chicken.

 • Once the chicken has cooked through, remove from the grill, and let sit for 5-10 minutes.